Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/middleware.md

 ---
 title: Middleware
 description: Use middleware to extend Amplitude by running a sequence of custom code on every event.
 This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.
 ---

+!!!note
+    Middleware is only supported in Ampli legacy.

 Middleware lets you extend Amplitude by running a sequence of custom code on every event.
  This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.